 For as long as I can remember I’d always wanted to do karate.
-By the age of 6 or 7, I was already fairly proficient.
-In my head.
-My first actual experience of the martial art was age 10 when my parents took me to a newly opened Goju Ryu karate club, close to where we lived (if you call a 30-minute uphill walk close).
-Gojo Ryu is a traditional, Okinawan-style form where the head of association conditions his hands on a rock.
+By age 6 or 7, my school friends and I had convinced ourselves we could do it however my first actual experience of the martial art was age 10 when my parents took me to a newly opened Goju Ryu club, a traditional Okinawa-style of karate.
 I took to the class immediately, but then I never had any doubts that I would.
-Classes ran for about a year before closing and the club’s other location was definitely too far for me to walk.
+Classes ran for about a year before closing and the club’s other location was too far for me to travel.
 I tried a couple of other clubs but just didn’t take to them.

 During my late teens I found a Shotokan karate club.
-Shotokan is more comparable to other Japanese mainland martial arts with its big movements and dynamic structure.
-Unfortunately, this too was open for about one year before closing down but I’d started work by this time which I really enjoyed and so this and my social life had already become priority.
+The Shotokan style is more comparable to other Japanese mainland martial arts with its big movements and dynamic structure.
+Unfortunately, this club too was open for about one year before closing down.
+I’d started work by this time, which I really enjoyed, so karate took a back seat while I focused on my career.

-A few years later, I was standing outside a pub one Friday evening, chatting to my friends when everything just seemed to stop.
-I found myself looking around at my senior colleagues in their mid-forties (their bellies in particular).
+A few years later, one Friday evening, I was standing outside a pub chatting to my friends and workmates when everything just seemed to stop.
+I found myself looking around at my senior colleagues who were in their mid-forties… their bellies in particular.
 I was at a crossroads and straight ahead was not where I wanted to be.
-All I could think about was the instructor and their class at a club I had recently joined.
+I had recently taken up karate again at a small dojo very close to where I was living and all I could think about was the class that was due to start and the inspiring instructor who would be teaching.
 Although it was already too late to get to the lesson, I made my excuses and left.

 I have now been practising consistently for the last 20+ years and teaching karate is a real passion.
 I know everybody who comes to the club and invest my time wholeheartedly in their development.

-It is only now, after all these years, I understand that during the time I spent without karate, there was a great emptiness in my life.
+It is only now, after all these years, I understand that my time spent without karate, was a period of great emptiness.
 I was without direction and often found it hard to motivate myself.
 Practising karate helps to keep me balanced.
-The dojo is somewhere to switch off from work and all the stresses of life, while enjoying the mental and physical benefits that karate has to offer.
+The dojo is somewhere to switch off from work or exams and all other day-to-day stresses one encounters in life while enjoying the mental and physical benefits that karate has to offer.
 After training everything just seems better.

 Austin Biesty 3rd Dan JKA